dezoito/dezoito.github.io/_posts/2015-04-18-fw1-example-bdd-integration-testing.md

 `Application.cfc` - inherits settings from the main application, and then sets some test-specific configs.

+Please note that one of these settings is a "tests only" datasource, pointing to a clone of the default database.
+I'm still evaluating the pros and cons of this approach and, honestly, it's not really something you need to replicate, but I left it this way for the sake of learning.

 `ìndex.cfm` - This is just a copy of the "test browser" that comes with TestBox.
 It lets you see and choose the tests available, or run all of them.